 The Sea Nettle is of course named for nettle plants.
 They have long, wispy tentacles, and are commonly found are the Chesapeake Bay area off the East Coast of the United States.
 Blooms of sea nettle are common, and dangerous.
 Sea nettles have 24 tentacles each which can reach as far as six feet.
 The stings are poisonous enough to cause extreme pain, but thankfully they are rarely life-endangering.

 One of the most remarkable and beautiful sea creatures you could ever encounter is the lion’s mane jellyfish.
 It is also the largest known jellyfish.
 The bell alone can reach up to 8 feet in diameter, and the tentacles may reach over 100 feet in length.
 They are tremendous, surreal, and often travel in large blooms.
 They are also deadly.
-A sting from one of these huge critters can be debilitating painful, and sometimes deadly.
-It may not be the most deadly jellyfish in the world, but it is certainly one of the most striking.

 This one should hardly even make this list.
 Moon jellies are very common, and odds are if you have visited an aquarium and seen a jellyfish, you saw a moon jelly.
 They do sting, but the irritation is usually rather mild, and they are not considered dangerous by scientists.
 Why include them in this list?
 They are included in many others—but their danger is exaggerated by laymen.
 If anything makes them problematic to swimmers, it is simply how common they are.
 They highlight the fact that jellyfish are, on the whole, not as dangerous or terrifying as many swimmers believe.